Ismail Khalidi (writer)

 Ismail Khalidi (إسماعيل خالدي; born 1982) is a Palestinian/Lebanese American playwright, screenwriter and theater director whose work tackles the history of Palestine and the modern Middle East, as well as wider themes of race, colonialism, displacement and war.
-He is best known for the plays Tennis in Nablus (2010) and Truth Serum Blues (2005) and the critically-acclaimed Returning to Haifa, which premiered in London in 2018.
+He is best known for the plays Tennis in Nablus (2010) and Truth Serum Blues (2005) and a critically-acclaimed adaptation of Ghassan Kanafani's novella, Returning to Haifa, which premiered in London in 2018.
 Tennis in Nablus received two graduate student Kennedy Center Honors in 2008 while he was still at NYU, the Mark Twain Comedy Playwriting Award and the Quest for Peace Playwriting Award.
 Since then his plays have been produced and presented internationally and published in half a dozen anthologies.

 Background

 Khalidi was born in Beirut, Lebanon in 1982 in the wake of the Israeli invasion but grew up primarily in Chicago, Illinois.
 He is the son of Rashid Khalidi and Mona Khalidi and the grandson of Ismail Khalidi.
 Khalidi received his B.A. from Macalester College in 2005 and his M.F.A. in Dramatic Writing from Tisch School of the Arts, New York University in 2009.
 Khalidi's MFA thesis play is titled, "Final Status."